GunnarKarlsson/PythonStockCrawler/README.md

-# Hong Kong Stock Stock Ratios Crawler and Query
+# Hong Kong Stock Financial Ratio Crawler

+A tool to gather financial ratios for companies listed on the Hong Kong Stock Exchange in a csv file, and query the data

 ## Crawler